bbc/gel/src/components/buttons-and-ctas.md

 }
 ```

 It is recommended call-to-action links take `text-decoration: underline` on `:hover`/`:focus`.
 This way, if it is not already clear the element is a link, this becomes clearer under scrutiny.
-The [reference implementation](#reference-implementation) employs `text-decoration-skip: objects` to remove the underline from any icon that might be present.
+The [Reference implementation](#reference-implementation) employs `text-decoration-skip: objects` to remove the underline from any icon that might be present.

 ### Indicating state